From sun-drenched beaches to thrilling adventures and family-friendly resorts, the best Spanish islands offer a smorgasbord of holiday fun.

 Traverse volcanic landscapes, soak up the sun and discover unique coastlines, on a trip to the Canary Islands.
 Here, you’ll take your pick of seven main islands blessed by nature’s paintbrush and bursting with activities to suit every desire.

-Among the most beautiful islands in Europe, the Balearics boast the sun-kissed beaches from your paradise island fantasies.
+Among the most beautiful islands in Europe, the Balearics boast the sun-kissed beaches of your paradise island fantasies.
 Whether you indulge in Ibiza’s famous party scene, Mallorca’s abundance of child-friendly attractions or Menorca’s quiet charm, you’re always just steps away from natural wonders.

-That’s all without mentioning Spain’s best kept secrets, for island holidays steeped in romance and serenity.
+That’s all without mentioning Spain’s best-kept secrets, for island holidays steeped in romance and serenity.

 Spanish Islands Map

 Here’s your map of the best islands to visit in Spain.
 If you’re having trouble deciding, just close your eyes and point, you really can’t go wrong!

 An idyllic group of islands off the coast of Spain, Mallorca, Menorca, Ibiza and Formentera have long been celebrated among the best islands in Europe.
 Each has its own distinct character, but all of them bathe in a mild Mediterranean climate to match postcard-perfect scenery at every turn.

 Choose an island to suit your holiday style, your personality or your family’s favourite activities.
 Or, hop across the entire region to fulfil all your dreams of island-based adventures and tranquil, seaside bliss.